deepanshupoonia/project_dsa/README.md

 Multimedia Content Library

+Team Members

+Lavudya Sai Mani Chaitanya - 2023CSB1133
+Deepanshu Poonia - 2023CSB1117
+Aman Sinam - 2023CSB1098
+Mentoring TA

+Deepu Yadav
-This project is a C++ implementation of a multimedia content library, enabling users to store, search, and delete multimedia content items based on spatial bounding boxes.
+This project is a C++ implementation of a multimedia content library that enables users to store, search, and delete multimedia content items based on spatial bounding boxes.
 The library uses an R-Tree data structure to efficiently handle spatial queries, making it suitable for applications involving geospatial data or multimedia with spatial coordinates.

 Table of Contents

-Features
+Features,
 Project Structure,
 Requirements,
 Getting Started,